Campaign History of the 151e Régiment d'Infanterie - III

 206 caporaux and soldats.

-At 1900 hrs, 1 Bat. after being relieved at the train stop by 2 Bat. which shifts to the right. goes to bivouac at Cinque Maisons.
+At 1900 hrs, 1 Bat. after being relieved at the train stop by 2 Bat. which shifts to the right. goes to bivouac at Cinque Maisons in Boitshoucke.
 Capt.
 Clémendot takes command of 1 Bat.

 • Recorded losses for the regiment on 31 October are 3 killed (Sdts.
 Godart, Bergard, Menne) and 13 wounded (incl.
 Sgt.
 Arquin, Cap.
 Pouthus, Sdts.
 Leclerc, Alfred Lefévre, Béchon, Lebacq.).